apache/spark/docs/sql-ref-null-semantics.md

 ### Condition expressions in WHERE, HAVING and JOIN clauses. <a name="condition-expressions"></a>
 `WHERE`, `HAVING` operators filter rows based on the user specified condition.
 A `JOIN` operator is used to combine rows from two tables based on a join condition.
-For the all the three operators, a condition expression is a boolean expression and can return
+For all the three operators, a condition expression is a boolean expression and can return
- <code>True, False or Unknown (NULL) </code>.
+ <code>True, False or Unknown (NULL)</code>.
 They are "satisfied" if the result of the condition is `True`.

 #### Examples
 {% highlight sql %}
--- Persons who age is unknown or `NULL` are filtered out from result set.
+-- Persons whose age is unknown (`NULL`) are filtered out from the result set.
 SELECT * FROM person WHERE age > 0;
   +--------+---+
   |name    |age|